git-elton-s/Forage-BCG-GenAI/README.md

 2. The chatbot does not understand complex or ambiguous queries.

 ### Software and Programming Languages Used
-Microsoft Excel
+- Microsoft Excel
-Microsoft PowerBI
-Microsoft PowerPoint
+- Microsoft VS Code
+- Python with Jupyter Notebook & Pandas
+- Jetbrains Writerside (For Documentation)